-6.5 The Standards Board for England, Complaints and Determinations
+6.5 The Standards for England, Complaints and Determinations

-The Monitoring Officer is responsible for establishing and maintaining an effective working relationship with the Standards Board for England.
-The Monitoring Officer is also responsible for receiving reports from Ethical Standards Officers regarding investigations carried out by the Standards Board into the conduct of Members.
+The Monitoring Officer is responsible for establishing and maintaining an effective working relationship with the Standards for England.
+The Monitoring Officer is also responsible for receiving reports from Ethical Standards Officers regarding investigations carried out by the Standards for England into the conduct of Members.
 Such reports may need to be determined by the Council's Standards Committee.

 The Standards Committee (England) Regulations 2008 came into force on 8th May 2008.
-The Regulations along with Guidance produced by the Standards Board for England set out the details of how the new locally based system for the assessment of alleged complaints into breaches of the Code of Conduct would operate.
+The Regulations along with Guidance produced by the Standards for England sets out the details of how the new locally based system for the assessment of alleged complaints into breaches of the Code of Conduct would operate.
 The Assessment Sub-Committee and Review Sub-Committee of the Standards Committee can refer matters to the Monitoring Officer for Local Investigation and Determination or Other Action.
+In limited circumstances matters can be referred to the Standards for England.